DallasMorningNews/ardbeg/README.md

 You may also use an S3 bucket to store templates you frequently use to render content pages.

 Set `AWS_TEMPLATE_BUCKET` environment variable or in settings.py.
-Optionally, set `TempVersion` in settings.py or pass via console option to select templates in a certain directory of your S3 bucket.
+Optionally, set `TempVersion` in settings.py or pass via console option to download only templates in a certain directory of your S3 bucket.

 Templates are downloaded to the templates directory under sub-directory `s3-templates/` whenever you run `ardbeg init` and also on `ardbeg publish` before rendering your site.

-**Note:** The `s3-templates/` directory is cleare every time before S3 templates are loaded.
+**Note:** The `s3-templates/` directory is scotched every time S3 templates are loaded and a fresh install pulled down.
 So put your custom, site specific templates outside this directory.

 -----------------